Fellowship Programs & Spine Centers

 International Exchange

-• Being an AO Spine member for at least three years prior to the application deadline.
+• Active AO Spine member for at least three years before the application deadline.

 • Specialization in orthopedic or neurosurgery.

-• Proof of language proficiency, to be determined by the chosen center.
+• Proof of language proficiency as required by the chosen center.

-• Recommendation letter from a senior surgeon stating that the participant has more than three years of experience in spine surgery.
+• Recommendation letter from a senior surgeon verifying at least three years of experience in spine surgery.

 • Proof of language proficiency* (if applicable).

-*Applicants to centers in countries with language other than their own must formally attest advanced knowledge of English or the local language (as required by the center).
-Proficiency in English shall be attested by an internationally recognized certificate such as IELTS, TOEFL, or equivalent.
+*Applicants to centers in countries where the language differs from their own must provide formal proof of advanced proficiency in the local language (as required by the center).
+Accepted certifications include IELTS, TOEFL, or equivalent.*

-• Participants must provide their own health and travel insurance, which must valid in the country of destination for the entire duration of the program, with full medical coverage, following the requirements of the chosen institution.
+• Participants must secure health and travel insurance covering the entire duration of the program, meeting the requirements of the host institution.

-• To receive the attendance certificate, participants must fill out the feedback form.
+• To receive a certificate of attendance, participants must complete a feedback form.

-• Applicants for English-speaking centers may be referred to a language proficiency assessment interview.
+• Applicants to English-speaking centers may be required to undergo a language proficiency interview.

 I want to do an International Exchange